 In October, all 10th and 11th grade students will take the PSAT/NMSQT.
 This is a practice SAT exam.
 For our 11th grade students, the score will count toward the National Merit Scholarship.
-Freshman students will take the PSAT 8/9 exam.
 No registration is necessary; all students will take the exam.